4funoO/cub3d/README.md

 # cub3d

-Game using raycasting technologies!
+3D Game in old style!
 Back to 2000s!